CsabaDu/CsabaDu.DynamicTestData/README.md

 }
 ```

 When using `TheoryData` as data source type in xUnit test class, the `MemberDataAttribute` detects the notated test method's arguments and the compiler generates error if the constructor parameters' types and the `TheoryData` type parameters are different.
-This means that using `TheoryData` makes our tests type safe indeed.
+This ensures type safety in tests when using TheoryData.

 Find xUnit sample codes for using `TestData` instance as `TheoryData` element: